MizuJakkaru/Cornucopia/README.md

 [**Growable Forage and Crop Bushes**](https://www.nexusmods.com/stardewvalley/mods/20340) Growable Forage is a companion mod made by the Cornucopia team that modifies some of the vanilla crops

 ## Configuring Cornucopia
 Cornucopia mods are simple to configure with the help of Generic Mod Config Menu (GMCM).
-We allow you to choose a limited or expanded set of items depending on your specific desire.
+We allow you to choose a limited or expanded set of items depending on your specific desire. **We recommend choosing config options for Cornucopia mods right after you install them, rather than later.**

+Some config options allow you to enable or disable sets of items in the game.
+These can be changed at any time, though keep in mind that if you choose to disable items, then any existing items from that "pack" will turn into error items with no picture.
+These error items are entirely harmless, and can be safely thrown away to get rid of them.
+Furthermore, they still keep the information of the original item intact.
+So if you accidentally deleted our mod and ended up with a bunch of error items, no worries!
+You can reinstall or enable the item pack again, and your error items will turn back into normal.

 [**Cornucopia - More Crops**](https://www.nexusmods.com/stardewvalley/mods/19508)
 * "Enable Extended Crops Pack": See image in previous section for included items.